- Vice-Chancellor's Advisory Board

 For the list of positions available on the Student Representative Council and Student Editor positions, please read the Student Representation Notice of Election (PDF, 97.11 KB)(opens in a new window).

 For information about nominating as a student representative on University Governance, Academic & School Committees, please navigate to the University Elections webpage.

 What happens during an election?

 1. The Returning Officer(s) (opens in a new window) who oversee the election processes will send an email to all students and post the Notice of Election information online

-- Students interested in a Student Representative Council, Student Editors, and National Union of Students Delegates roles should nominate using the Student Representation and Participation Student Elections 2020 Nomination Form (PDF, 79.93 KB) (opens in a new window) – Note: A separate candidate statement is required for SRC and Student Editor nominations and one (1) separate candidate statement is required for NUS Delegate.
+- Students interested in a Student Representative Council, Student Editors, and National Union of Students Delegates roles should nominate using the Student Representation Elections Nomination Form (opens in a new window) – Note: If supplying a candidate statement one (1) is required for SRC and Student Editor nominations and one (1) separate candidate statement is required for NUS Delegate.
 Submission of a candidate photo is optional but strongly recommended.

 3. If more nominations are received than there are positions available, then a ballot will need to take place.
 If the number of nominations received is equal to or less than the number of positions available, then the nominee/s will be declared as elected to the position

 4. Candidate statements will be available online for students to review if there is a ballot and candidates may campaign using approved material to support their claim in the election

 5. Eligible students will receive an email notification with a personalised secure voting link allowing them to vote for candidates in the ballots